-This paper continues in the tradition of several works like Banerjee and Newman (1993), Galor and Zeira (1993), Aghion and Bolton (1997), Piketty (1997) and Mookherjee and Ray (2002a, b) in studying the dynamic interaction between credit markets and the wealth distribution.
-Existing research in this area has mainly studied the nature of distributional dynamics, credit market imperfections, occupational choice and possibilities of poverty traps.
-In contrast, our central goal is to obtain a better understanding of what drives the development and structure of financial systems.
-Thus, the main contribution of this paper lies in extending the current literature by incorporating a richer financial structure, one that may be used to analyze the design and effectiveness of financial systems in developing societies.
+This paper continues in the tradition of several works like Banerjee and Newman (1993), Galor and Zeira (1993), Aghion and Bolton (1997), Piketty (1997) and Mookherjee and Ray (2002, 2003) in studying the dynamic interaction between credit markets and the wealth distribution.
+Existing research has mainly studied the nature of distributional dynamics, credit market imperfections, occupational choice and possibilities of poverty traps.
+In contrast, our goal has been to obtain a clearer understanding of what drives the development and structure of financial systems.
+Thus, an important contribution of this paper lies in extending the literature by incorporating a richer financial structure, one that may be used to analyze the design and effectiveness of financial systems in developing societies.